cantikapf/IR-study-companion/_chapters/032-diplomacy-and-international-politics/010-intro-diplo.md

 - **Developments in foreign relations apparatus**: The infrastructure and processes of foreign relations have evolved, including new technologies, expanded bureaucracy, and more robust international institutions.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Diplomacy" def1="Communication and negotiation between countries to achieve foreign policy goals" term2="Negotiation" def2="Discussions to identify common interests and achieve mutually beneficial outcomes" term3="Foreign Policy" def3="Strategies and actions taken by governments to achieve objectives in the international arena" term4="International Law" def4="Rules and principles governing international conduct and relations between states" %}

+### Knowledge Check
+{% include quiz.html id="quiz_010_intro_diplo" question="What is the primary purpose of diplomacy?" opt1="To use propaganda and force to achieve foreign policy goals" opt2="To enable countries to secure objectives without resorting to conflict or violence" opt3="To expand political, economic, and cultural relationships between countries" opt4="To gather information about other states' foreign policy goals and priorities" correct="2" %}